cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - for all columns, where possible: use the field mappings, that match the relation of the operation
 - for columns without relation specific mappings: use the default mapping
 - for the hub key: use the columns as mapped above
+- In the stage table this will result in a hub key column for every load operation

 ### link load operation with explicit parent hub relations
-This only applies to links with a `+` operation
+This only applies to links `+` load operation
 - determine the relation from the hub key mapping for every hub key
 - use the relation specific business key field mappings of the parents to calculate link key (`/` is solved by `*` in the hub, when missing)
 - use the relation specific hub key calculation of the parents(`/` is solved by `*` in the hub, when missing)
-- dependent child keys will not be relation specific and can be mapped directly
+- dependent child keys will not be relation specific and can be mapped directly (this will change in 0.7.x)
+- In the stage table this will result one link key column

 ### link load operation without explicit parent hub relations
-This only applies to links without a `+` operation
+This only applies to link load operations that are not `+`
 - the relation to load is defined by the load operation
 - use the relation specific business key field mappings of the parents to calculate link key (`/` is solved by `*` in the hub, when missing)
 - use the relation specific hub key calculation of the parents(`/` is solved by `*` in the hub, when missing)
 - dependent child keys must be mapped  relation specific, with default mappings as fallback
+- In the stage table this will result link key columns for every load operation

 ### Satellite load operation
 - the relation to load is defined by the load operation
-- for all columns, where possible: use the field mappings, that match the relation of the operation
-- for columns without relation specific mappings: use the default mapping
+- for all columns, where possible: use the field mappings, that match the relation of the operationm else use the default mapping
+- in the stage table, this will result in a diff hash for every field mapping variation
 - use the relation specific hub or link key calculation from the parent

 # Catalog of field mappings